Tea purists divided over new 60-second brew

 The two-year, £50m creation - borne out of a desire to target drinkers who have one eye on the clock - has divided some experts.

-"£50 million to create a fast brew 60-second teabag?", asks Nigel Melican, president of the European Speciality Tea Association.
+"£50 million to create a fast brew 60-second teabag?" asks Nigel Melican, president of the European Speciality Tea Association.

-"Astounding, I could do that for free - just jiggle or stir the regular bag in the mug and it halves the brewing time", he told the BBC.
+"Astounding, I could do that for free - just jiggle or stir the regular bag in the mug and it halves the brewing time," he told the BBC.

 "In fact, quality cannot be rushed, nor can the brewing of a premium tea."